- 2 medium zucchini, sliced diagonally 1/4-in. thick

 - 2 cans (28 ounces each) crushed tomatoes

 - 3/4 teaspoon pepper

 - 1 package (8 ounces) cream cheese, softened

 - 3/4 cup grated Parmesan cheese

 - 12 no-cook lasagna noodles

 - 3 cups (12 ounces) shredded Italian cheese blend

-- Place the first nine ingredients in a large bowl; toss to coat.
-Arrange on two greased 15-in. x 10-in. x 1-in baking pans.
-Bake at 425° for 10-15 minutes or until tender, stirring occasionally.
+- Preheat oven to 425°.
+Place first nine ingredients in a large bowl; toss to coat.
+Arrange on two greased 15x10x1-in baking pans.
+Bake 10-15 minutes or until tender, stirring occasionally.
+Reduce oven to 350°.

 - In a large bowl, combine the filling ingredients.
-Spread 1 cup sauce into a greased 13-in. x 9-in. baking dish.
+Spread 1 cup sauce into a greased 13x9-in. baking dish.
 Layer a third of the noodles, a third of the ricotta cheese mixture, half of the vegetables, a third of the remaining sauce and a third of the cheese blend; repeat.
 Top with remaining noodles, ricotta mixture, sauce and cheese blend.

-- Cover and bake at 350° for 35-40 minutes or until bubbly.
-Let stand for 15 minutes before cutting.
+- Cover and bake 35-40 minutes or until bubbly.
+Let stand 15 minutes before cutting.
 Yield: 12 servings.

 Enjoy this recipe with a full-bodied white wine such as Chardonnay or Viognier.

 "I loved the filling instead of bechamel sause.
 I didn't have any cream cheese so i added 1/4 cup cream and shredded some other cheeses from the fridge.
 I also made the pasta / lasagna sheets my self and boiled them in salt water for 30 secs before asembly.
 For the tomato sauce i added some sugar and also some fresh herbs as parsley, basil and chives.
 We all loved it and it worked well also as a side dish for grilled meat."